 Imbalance netting is the process agreed between TSOs of two or more LFC areas that allows avoiding the simultaneous activation of frequency restoration reserves (FRR) in opposite directions by taking into account the respective frequency restoration control errors as well as the activated FRR, and by correcting the input of the involved frequency restoration processes accordingly.
 IGCC performs imbalance netting of automatic frequency restoration reserves (aFRR).

 The implementation of the process is based on the communication of the power-frequency control of a single TSO, which enables online balancing of the different power imbalances.
-The aFRR demand of participating LFC areas is reported to the aFRR optimisation system, which returns a correction signal to the secondary controllers or aFRR optimisation system of each IGCC operational member after each optimisation step.
-In this sense, the counter activation of the aFRR is avoided and therefore the use of aFRR is optimised.
+The aFRR demand of participating LFC areas is reported to the aFRR optimisation system, which returns a correction signal to the secondary controllers or aFRR optimisation systems of each IGCC operational member after each optimisation step.
+In this sense, the counter-activation of aFRR balancing energy is avoided and therefore the use of aFRR is optimised.

-The implementation of the first development phase of the Grid Control Cooperation (GCC) between German TSOs made it possible to implement the imbalance netting process, which was originally established in 2010 to avoid the counter activation of aFRR in Germany.
-Shortly after, the German cooperation was expanded to other countries, and the International Grid Control Cooperation (IGCC) was born.
+The implementation of the first development phase of the Grid Control Cooperation (GCC) between German TSOs made it possible to implement the imbalance netting process, which was originally established in 2010 to avoid the counter-activation of aFRR in Germany.
+Shortly after, the German cooperation was expanded to other countries and the GCC evolved into the International Grid Control Cooperation (IGCC).
 Imbalance netting across LFC areas enables all participating TSOs to decrease the use of balancing energy while increasing system security.
-In 2018, nine TSOs became IGCC members by signing a so-called light accession agreement, allowing them to take part in the decision-making process of IGCC while not yet becoming operational (i.e. not performing the imbalance netting process).

 IGCC interchange volumes

-The volumes of the exchanged energy of each IGCC operational member are published in real time on a German online tool
+The volumes of the exchanged energy of each IGCC operational member are published in real time on the ENTSO-E Transparency Platform

 IGCC settlement principles